DaneEvans/SpeleoMesh/docs/Firmware.md

 ## TODO list

-- Neighbour info on request
+- Neighbour info on request  -  I started a branch at feat/neighbour_rq
 - RGB light in response to rangetest packets.
   - I belive that the flamingo guys have plans for this too, but I can't find it now.

 ## Testing

-Currently built on master on 22/09/25 - ahead of tag v2.7.9.70724be
+Currently built on **master** on 22/09/25 - ahead of tag v2.7.9.70724be

 - Range test and range test commands are working.
 - range tests have rssi - and it appears on the display on display nodes.